NVIDIA/NeMo-Framework-Launcher/README.md

 **Remark**:

-1.There is no dependency in training different resolution models.
-Ideally it is possible to train all 64x64, 256x256, 1024x1024 at the same time independently given the sufficient computing resources.
+1.There is no dependency in training models of different resolutions.
+Ideally, it is possible to train all models (64x64, 256x256, 1024x1024) simultaneously and independently, given sufficient computing resources.

-2.We recommend to pre-process the training dataset with precached embeddings.
-Imagen typically use T5 embedding, and T5 encoder are giant in size and can significantly reduce training throughput if loading it while training.
-We noticed significant batch size drop and throughput drop if using online-encoding option
+2.We recommend preprocessing the training dataset with pre-cached embeddings.
+Imagen typically uses T5 embeddings, and T5 encoders are large in size.
+Loading them during training can significantly reduce training throughput.
+We observed a significant drop in batch size and throughput when using the online-encoding option.

-3.Despite the fact that Imagen paper they state that EfficientUNet has better throughput and does not harm visual quality, Emperically we found that training the regular UNet for SR model still yeilds more visually-appealing images.
+3.Despite the claim made in the Imagen paper that EfficientUNet has better throughput and does not compromise visual quality, we empirically found that training the regular UNet for the SR model still produces more visually appealing images.

-4.We provide two scheduling/sampling for Imagen Training: Continous DDPM and EDM.
-Continous DDPM is the default schema used in the original paper.
-EDM ([Elucidating the Design Space of Diffusion-Based Generaive Models](https://arxiv.org/abs/2206.00364)).
-Emperically, we found that EDM yeilds lower FID score.
+4.We provide two scheduling/sampling options for Imagen Training: Continuous DDPM and EDM.
+Continuous DDPM is the default scheme used in the original paper.
+Empirically, we found that EDM yields a lower FID score.
+(Reference to the EDM paper is given in parentheses.)

-5.While in paper they use T5-xxl (4096 dimension) encoder, We use T5-11b (1024 dimension) encoder during training due to space considerations.
+5.While the paper uses the T5-xxl (4096 dimension) encoder, we use the T5-11b (1024 dimension) encoder during training due to space considerations.

-Please be advised the scripts that NVIDIA provides are optional to use and will download models that are based on public data which may contain copyrighted material.
-Consult your legal department before using these scripts.
+Please note that the scripts provided by NVIDIA are optional to use, and they may download models based on public data that could contain copyrighted material.
+It is advisable to consult your legal department before using these scripts.

 | model | link | download by script |
 |---------------|--------------------------------------------------------------------------------|-----------------|